+In fact, you’re not alone if you’re asking any or all of these questions.
 Addiction is a serious disease that takes time, patience, and treatment to overcome.
-However, it can be done, and it can lead you to a much happier and healthier life.
+However, overcoming addiction is possible, and it can lead to a much happier and healthier life.

-Before you make that first step toward finding help, let’s talk about why a residential program is the best way to get you on the path to recovery.
+Before you make that first step toward finding help, it’s time to consider why a residential treatment program is the best way to get you on the path to recovery.

 A residential, or inpatient, drug rehab program is different from other programs by simply living in the facility temporarily until you are ready to return back to your life.